malavika1504/Airbnb-Analysis/README.md

 This project involves retrieving, cleaning, and analyzing Airbnb data using Python scripting and MongoDB Atlas.
 It includes developing a Streamlit web application for interactive geospatial visualizations and utilizing tools like Power BI or Tableau to create comprehensive dashboards.

+## Key Technologies Used

+- **Python**: Programming language used for scripting and data analysis.

+- **MongoDB Atlas**: Cloud-based database platform for storing and managing Airbnb data securely.

+- **Streamlit**: Open-source framework for building interactive web applications with Python.

+- **Power BI or Tableau**: Business intelligence tools for creating interactive dashboards and visualizations.

+- **Geospatial Libraries**: Utilized for geospatial data visualization and analysis.

 ## Objectives

 ### Establish MongoDB Connection and Data Retrieval